maarten-pennings/howto/c64development/readme.md

 - The make utility `sudo apt-get install make`.
 - An assembler for the C64, e.g. `sudo apt-get install 64tass`.
 - Some C64 file management tools `sudo apt-get install vice`.
-  This installs the complete VICE toolset, we use `petcat` and `c1541`.
+  This installs the complete VICE toolset, we use `petcat` and `c1541` (and maybe the VICE emulator GUI)

 Instead of running the VICE emulator under Windows, we can also run it under WSL.
 - The `sudo apt-get install vice` from previous step installed the emulator.
 - The WSL VICE install does not include the Commodore 64 binaries (kernal, basic, charrom).

-  I copied the C64 binaries  from my windows VICE; on my machine that is located in `c:\programs\GTK3VICE-3.10-win64`, mounted in WSL as `cp /mnt/c/programs/GTK3VICE-3.10-win64`.
-That is the source of the binaries, the destination is a subdir `.local/share/vice/C64` in my WSL home directory.
+  I copied them from my Windows VICE.
+On my machine, Windows VICE is located in `c:\programs\GTK3VICE-3.10-win64`, this directory is mounted in WSL as `/mnt/c/programs/GTK3VICE-3.10-win64`.
+That directory contains the source of the C64 binaries, the destination is a subdir `.local/share/vice/C64` in my WSL home directory.
 These are the commands I used.

   ```
   cd  ~
   mkdir  -p  .local/share/vice/C64
   cd  .local/share/vice/C64
   cp  /mnt/c/programs/GTK3VICE-3.10-win64/C64/kernal-901227-03.bin  .
   cp  /mnt/c/programs/GTK3VICE-3.10-win64/C64/basic-901226-01.bin  .
   cp  /mnt/c/programs/GTK3VICE-3.10-win64/C64/chargen-901225-01.bin  .